Leadformance/generator-bridge-template/README.md

 A .gitignore file has been generated as well, which excludes .bridge-apikey.json.
 Keep this in mind if you need to edit your .gitignore.

+*Note that this will generate files in the current directory, so be sure to change to a new directory first if you don't want to overwrite existing files.*

 ### Using Grunt tasks

 Grunt tasks are defined by a `Gruntfile.js` at the root of your template.